 After that, put the pieces flat to dry; do not hang them!
 Additionally, be careful to avoid direct sunshine, which might fade the colour.

 Switch Em Up

-Elastane needs time to recover.
-It takes time for your swimsuit to get back in shape (just like we need some time to get back in shape).
+Elastane requires time to heal.
+Your swimwear needs time to recover its shape (just like we need some time to get back in shape).

 Watch Out For Mold

-Also, avoid storing your wet swimwear in your towel for a longer period.
+Additionally, avoid keeping wet swimwear in your towel for as extended period of time.

 Don't Sit On It

 It would be unfortunate if sitting on wood or other hard surfaces tore the fabric.
 Sand and dirt should also be avoided because they might be abrasive.